-This is where HCL’s Cloud Smart strategy offers critical value to future-facing enterprises wanting to unlock consumer experience through intelligent use of the cloud.
+This is where HCLTech’s Cloud Smart strategy offers critical value to future-facing enterprises wanting to unlock consumer experience through intelligent use of the cloud.

-Years of experience and consistent focus on innovation have been HCL’s forte, and we have now developed the Cloud Smart strategy to help businesses accelerate their digital initiatives with the intelligent use of cloud services.
-HCL’s Cloud Smart strategy enables enterprises to cost-effectively experiment with their products and services and innovate value-added offerings for their customers.
+Years of experience and consistent focus on innovation have been HCLTech’s forte, and we have now developed the Cloud Smart strategy to help businesses accelerate their digital initiatives with the intelligent use of cloud services.
+HCLTech’s Cloud Smart strategy enables enterprises to cost-effectively experiment with their products and services and innovate value-added offerings for their customers.

-For more information about HCL Cloud Smart and how it can help your organization, click here.
+For more information about HCLTech Cloud Smart and how it can help your organization, click here.